The Cheapest Auto Insurance Companies in Philadelphia, Pennsylvania, in 2026

 Why we picked this company

-Philadelphia teens pay an average of $418 per month for car insurance, so they’re definitely looking for any chance to save.
+Philadelphia teens pay more for car insurance, so they’re definitely looking for any chance to save.
 Luckily, Erie offers discounts for drivers away at college and those who take a driver training course.
 Drivers who go a year or more without an accident or traffic violation can also get a discount.

 Parents can add their young adults to their policies to save.
 Luckily, Erie’s Rate Lock feature means your rates won’t go up when you add a new driver to your policy.
 Plus, Erie policyholders can earn a discount when they insure multiple cars.